matt77hias/Blog/_posts/2018-07-01-linear-gamma-and-sRGB-color-spaces.md

 `hardware sRGB-to-linear conversion -> filtering != filtering -> user defined sRGB-to-linear conversion`

-Similarly for blending.
-If you use blending (i.e. all blending except opaque blending), the hardware will perform the linear-to-sRGB conversion when appropriate if the render target has an explicit sRGB texture format.
+Similarly for blending (i.e. all blending except opaque blending).
+By using an explicit sRGB texture format, the hardware will perform the linear-to-sRGB conversion when appropriate.

 `blending -> hardware linear-to-sRGB conversion != user defined linear-to-sRGB conversion -> blending`